 The Color of Inhalers: Part 1

-Ever notice that most inhalers have unique colors?
-This is actually a safety mechanism so you know what medicine you’re taking.
-Color coding was created when most inhalers were metered dose inhaler (MDI).
+Ever notice that most asthma inhalers have unique colors?
+This is actually a safety mechanism so you know what medicine you're taking.
+Color coding was created when most inhalers were metered-dose inhalers (MDI).
 They all looked about the same.
-So the color coding system was created to make them look different.
+So the color-coding system was created to make them look different.

-So, the basic coding system was like this in the early 1980’s:
+So, the basic inhaler color coding system was like this in the early 1980's:

 Of course, then there were inhalers that failed to follow the color scheme.

 - White inhaler with green and brown on label and green cap.
 Anticholinergic bronchodilator called ipatropium bromide (Atrovent).
 It was generally used as a controller medicine.

 - White inhaled corticosteroid Azmacort.
 It violated color code, although the inhaler had a built in spacer and therefore was easily identified.